MovingSymbols/Interdimensional-Camera/README.md

 # Inter-Dimensional Camera
-This is a simple art project: *a camera that takes pictures from one dimension over* (or from a parallel universe, whatever.)
+This is a simple art project: *a camera that takes pictures from one dimension over* (or from a parallel universe, if you prefer.)

-It does this by using an art-generating AI to create a photo that is similar to (but not the same as) whatever the camera sees.
+It does this by using an art-generating AI to create a photo that is similar to (but *not* the same as) whatever the camera was pointed at when the shutter was triggered.
 When you take a photo, you don't see the camera's output, you see the AI's rendition.
-The result is like taking photos from across dimensions.
+The result feels like taking photos from across dimensions.

 That's why the photos it takes are always... different.  **It's not imaging the reality that is in front of the lens, it's imaging whatever reality is in front of the lens FROM ONE DIMENSION OVER.**